4-Way Stop Rules in Texas: Who Goes First?

 Pull up to a four-way stop in Houston and you can almost feel the tension.
 Drivers glance left, right, and straight ahead, wondering who should inch forward first.

 Since 1996, the Law Office of Shane R. Kadlec has helped crash victims who learned the hard way that a simple intersection can turn chaotic in seconds.
-Our goal today is to walk through the rules that keep these crossroads safe so you can steer clear of trouble and, if the worst happens, know where to turn for help.
+Our goal today is to walk through the rules for a 4-way stop so you can steer clear of trouble and, if the worst happens, know where to turn for help.

 If you arrive and notice another car already waiting, tap the brakes, give a quick nod or hand wave, and let them clear the intersection.
 This courtesy isn’t just polite; it prevents bumper-to-bumper repairs and steep insurance hikes later on.